mbarriolifull/CPCSystem/README.md

 This is a Java project using maven as abuild automation tool. <br/>
 It cointains all tests using junit framework needed in order to secure that all functionalities required can be done.
-Those tests are located at src/test/java, there is a test class for each class needed to be tested.
+Those tests are located at src/test/java, there is a test class for each class needed to be tested and they make a 100% coverage of the aimed class.

 ## Campaign abstract class